 -TENNESSEE RESIDENTS: Include proof of residence or proof that the entry was shot predominantly in the state of Tennessee.

--Accepted entries must submit at least one digital, horizontal 300dpi still photo from the film and at least one web-ready still at 72dpi and 560x315 pixels.
+-Accepted entries must submit at least one digital, horizontal 300dpi still photo from the film.

--Selected films must who submitted a rough cut MUST submit a copy of the final edit of their film on Vimeo or other digital streaming service.
+-Selected films who submit a rough cut MUST submit a copy of the final edit of their film on Vimeo or other digital streaming service.

--Notification of Festival acceptance status is scheduled to be given to all entrants on July 10, 2020.
+-Notification of Festival acceptance status is scheduled to be given to all entrants on or around August 11, 2023.

 FILM COMPETITION FAQ